Search Results for

 Note

-- The list Vacations shows the history of vacation entitlement, vacation usage and remaining leave for one employee.
+• The list User -> Vacation shows the history of vacation entitlement, vacation usage and remaining leave for one employee.

-- The list Remaining Leave shows a list of all employees with the corresponding remaining leave for an effective date.
+• The list User -> Vacation per Effective Date shows all employees with the corresponding remaining leave for an effective date.

 In TCQL queries you can calculate the remaining leave for an employee with the function RemainingVacationWeeks.